rundeck/docs/docs/learning/howto/acls/group-jobgroup.md

 ## Use Case Description

-Assign a specific Rundeck Group access to only run jobs in a specific Job Group (folder), in a single project.
+Assign a specific Rundeck Group access to only run jobs in a specific Job Group (folder), in a specified project.
 It will allow running jobs against all nodes in the project.

 ## Code Description
 Find and replace these values with your own.